abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Orders compared to other categories](../04_order/order_category.svg)

 So, like a monoid is a category that has one object, an order is a category that has at most one *morphism* between two objects.
-But the converse is also true ---  *every category* that has at most one morphism between objects is an order (or a *thin* category as it is called in category-theoretic terms).
+But the converse is also true ---  *every category* that has at most one morphism between objects is an order.

-An interesting fact that follows from the fact that the they have at most one morphism between given two objects is that in thin categories *all diagrams commute*.
+An interesting fact that follows from the fact that the they have at most one morphism between given two objects is that in orders *all diagrams commute*.

 **Task 6:** Prove this.